Decoding Time: Understanding 156 Minutes in Hours

 Conclusion

 Converting 156 minutes to hours is a simple yet fundamental skill with widespread applications.
 Understanding the relationship between minutes and hours, applying the correct calculation methods (division, fractions, or proportions), and expressing the result in both decimal hours and hours and minutes, are key elements to mastering this conversion.
-By practicing these techniques and exploring related time conversions, you'll enhance your time management skills and improve your efficiency in various aspects of your life.
+But by practicing these techniques and exploring related time conversions, you'll enhance your time management skills and improve your efficiency in various aspects of your life.
 The ability to accurately convert between different time units is an invaluable skill that will serve you well in numerous situations.